sscharfenberg/arkwars/docs/INSTALLATION.md

 [App] Successfully connected to MongoDB.
 ```

-To start the turn 'clock':
+To start the turn 'clock', start a new console and:

 ```
 npm run server.cron